grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-7 (2): Automated Notifications of Integrity Violations

-Employ automated tools that provide notification to {{ insert: param, si-07.02_odp }} upon discovering discrepancies during integrity verification.
+Employ automated tools that provide notification to personnel or roles to whom notification is to be provided upon discovering discrepancies during integrity verification is/are defined; upon discovering discrepancies during integrity verification.

 The employment of automated tools to report system and information integrity violations and to notify organizational personnel in a timely matter is essential to effective risk response.
 Personnel with an interest in system and information integrity violations include mission and business owners, system owners, senior agency information security official, senior agency official for privacy, system administrators, software developers, systems integrators, information security officers, and privacy officers.

-automated tools that provide notification to {{ insert: param, si-07.02_odp }} upon discovering discrepancies during integrity verification are employed.
+automated tools that provide notification to personnel or roles to whom notification is to be provided upon discovering discrepancies during integrity verification is/are defined; upon discovering discrepancies during integrity verification are employed.

 System and information integrity policy